yourlabs/blog/content/authors/jpic/_index.md

 This was the start of the free software brand YourLabs which offers a catalog of many free software for making software.

+In 20 years, James has worked for large accounts such as Bull, Alcatel or the CNRS, in the cloud for Numergy which has earned him to contribute to OpenStack, as well as for small startups or SMEs that he is passionate about, but also on a voluntary basis for groups such as Quadrature du Net on the Memopol project which is famous for being the critical software to block the ACTA EU law project.

 James Pic still contributes to major Open Source projects such as Python, Django, and Ansible, as well as a huge range of minor projects.